 Sail around the city on Thanksgiving, courtesy of Spirit of New York cruises along the Hudson River, touring dining, musical entertainment, and skyline views.
 You can choose from either a 1:30 p.m. or a 3:00 p.m. departure for your lunch cruise, which will feature Thanksgiving classics such as roasted turkey breast, mashed potatoes, rustic herb stuffing, and pumpkin pie, all of which will be served buffet-style.

-This Roman-inspired, NYC-style trattoria will dish out two tasting menus for Thanksgiving: an "Italian-American Thanksgiving," featuring Roman twists on classic Thanksgiving dishes, and the "Maialino Classics" menu, with dishes like turkey soup and egg, braised pork and watercress, and braised lamb.
+This Roman-inspired, NYC-style trattoria has dished out many tasting menus for Thanksgiving, including an "Italian-American Thanksgiving," featuring Roman twists on classic Thanksgiving dishes, and the "Maialino Classics" menu, with dishes like turkey soup and egg, braised pork and watercress, and braised lamb.
 The Thanksgiving menus are served during lunch and dinner on Thanksgiving, both of which require reservations.
 Be sure to book your table far in advance for Maialino as it has fewer tables available than other venues on this list.

 Set in a landmark art-deco building overlooking Madison Square Park, diners on Thanksgiving Day can indulge in a decadent four-course prix-fixe menu.
 Entrée options from previous years included organic turkey, Black Angus beef, or butter-poached lobster, each served with all the fixings.
 Leave room for their perfect desserts like a pumpkin parfait.